-This tool is used to identify moving averages that are indicating a new trend, whether it’s bullish or bearish.After all, our top priority in trading is being able to find a trend, because that is where the most money is made.
+This technical indicator is a tool that’s used to identify moving averages that are indicating a new trend, whether it’s bullish or bearish.After all, a top priority in trading is being able to find a trend, because that is where the most money is made.

-- The 26 represents the previous 26 bars of the slower moving average.
+- The 26 represents a moving average of the previous 26 bars.

 There is a common misconception when it comes to the lines of the MACD.

 The two lines that are drawn are NOT moving averages of the price.

-In our example above, the faster moving average is the moving average of the difference between the 12 and 26-period moving averages.The slower moving average plots the average of the previous MACD line.
+When looking at the indicator, the Signal Line is considered the “slower” moving average.The slower moving average plots the average of the previous MACD Line.
 Once again, from our example above, this would be a 9-period moving average.